n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.urlscanio.md

 # urlscan.io

-The urlscan.io node allows you to automate work in urlscan.io, and integrate urlscan.io with other applications. n8n has built-in support for a wide range of urlscan.io features, including getting, and performing scans.
+The urlscan.io node allows you to automate work in urlscan.io, and integrate urlscan.io with other applications. n8n has built-in support for a wide range of urlscan.io features, including getting and performing scans.

 On this page, you'll find a list of operations the urlscan.io node supports and links to more resources.